Augmentedjs/augmented-next/README.md

     1. having been made greater in size or value.

-**Please note:** _This is a deprecated version._.
+**Please note:** _This is a deprecated version_.
 This package is now maintained in seperate modules.

 **Augmented.js** is a javascript framework design to make development easier with full design features.
 Augmented.js provides a large set of functionality designed to develop single pages applications easier as well as mobile web.
 Augmented.js Next is full JavaScript 2015/2017 structure.